nicetak/nlp-100-exercises/docs/chap01.md

 ```

 ```
-## [1] "I conl'udt bleivee that I cuold aaluctly utrnndased what I was rindaeg : the peanhnemol peowr of the hmuan mind ."
+## [1] "I cudlo'nt beileve that I cuold alclatuy uasrnntedd what I was rdiaeng : the pnameoenhl power of the huamn mind ."
 ```